waikereru/waikereru.github.io/_pages/team.md

 ## The trustees

 The Trustees of the Longbush Ecological Trust are all long-standing contributors to Longbush Ecosanctuary.
-They are: Dame Anne Salmond, Chairperson; Jeremy Salmond, Treasurer; Steve Sawyer; Tim Salmond; Jennie Harre-Hindmarsh; Steve Salmond; Graeme Atkins and Lois Easton.
+They are: Dame Anne Salmond, Chairperson; Steve Sawyer; Tim Salmond; Jennie Harre-Hindmarsh; Steve Salmond; Graeme Atkins and Lois Easton.

 Each trustee is responsible for one aspect of the overall project:

 - **Dame Anne** is the sponsor for [Make Longbush Longer](/assets/documents/MakeLongbushLonger.pdf), which aims to extend Longbush Reserve along the banks of the Waimatā River.
-- **Jeremy Salmond** is the Chief Designer for Waikereru.
+- **Jeremy Salmond** was the Chief Designer for Waikereru.
 - **Steve Sawyer** is the sponsor for the [Titi Colony](/assets/documents/LongbushTitiColony.pdf) and the **Kiwi Haven** in the Longbush Ecosanctuary.
 - **Tim Salmond** is the sponsor for Walk Longbush, creating a network of tracks through the bush.
 - **Jennie Harre-Hindmarsh** is the sponsor for the Wild Lab Tiaki Taiao educational programme for local children.